Technology Timeline

 The September 11 attacks led to economic and geopolitical consequences.
 Apple Inc. introduced the iPod portable media player.

-• 2002: Bottoming out of NASDAQ and Sale of PayPal to eBay
+• Bottoming out of NASDAQ and Sale of PayPal to eBay2002

 The NASDAQ Composite index reached its lowest point since its peak during the dot-com bubble.
 PayPal Holdings, Inc. was acquired by eBay Inc.